I’ve worked from home for almost 20 years. These 6 tips make it awesome

-So you’ve suddenly found yourself working from home–theoretically temporarily, perhaps not willingly, and all thanks to Coronavirus.
+So you’ve suddenly found yourself working from home—theoretically temporarily, perhaps not willingly, and all thanks to coronavirus.
 Well, I’m here to tell you that the WFH life is not so bad.
 In fact, it can be downright great.

 Read just about any article offering tips for working from home, and you’ll likely come across the same general, gloomy advice.
 Hope you have a separate room for your office!
 Don’t stay in your PJs all day!
 Set boundaries between work time and personal time!
 Better find ways to increase human contact or you’ll surely go insane!

 Enough already.
-I’ve spent about 80% of my career working remotely and, in my unofficial opinion, working from home is the best.
+I’ve spent about 80% of my career working remotely, and, in my unofficial opinion, working from home is the best.
 And you can and should work however you’re most comfortable because you’ll find that the more comfortable you are, the better you’ll produce.
 If you’re new to remote work or you’re having a hard time getting used to it, here are some things that make it great.

 Figure out how you want to work

 If you play your cards right, you don’t need to work like you’ve been used to working your whole life.
-It’s okay to keep working that way but ask yourself: do I want to stick to a structured block of time–say 8am to 5pm each day?
+It’s okay to keep working that way, but ask yourself: Do I want to stick to a structured block of time—say 8 a.m. to 5 p.m. each day?
 Or do I want to condense my work?

 Removing your commute, an hour for lunch, and the idle chit-chat that would normally fill your day in the office, you might find that you can actually get your work done in five or six hours thanks to fewer distractions, shorter breaks, and a greater ability to focus.
 Make yourself available for meetings during regular hours, but then look for ways to work outside the confines of a nine-to-five if it means that you’ll produce better work.
-It benefits you and it benefits your company.
+It benefits you, and it benefits your company.

 If you’d like to stick to a more standard schedule, I’d suggest using the time that would normally eat up your morning commute for professional development instead.
 Take some online courses or tutorials that help you do your job more efficiently.

-And then when it’s time to call it quits for the day, use the evening non-commute to wind down.
-Annoying as it might be, the conventional commute home actually helps you decompress from the workday and shift into non-work mode.
+And then when it’s time to call it quits for the day, use the evening noncommute to wind down.
+Annoying as it might be, the conventional commute home actually helps you decompress from the workday and shift into nonwork mode.
 So read.
 Play some video games.
 Listen to a podcast.
 Tidy up.
 Stop working, but don’t leave your workspace and jump directly into domestic life right away.

 Earning trust isn’t rocket science

-The virus has forced many employers to be far more trustworthy than perhaps they generally are.
+The virus has forced many employers to be far more trusting than perhaps they generally are.
 And under normal circumstances, it’s one of the biggest stigmas of remote work: The fear that you’re just going to sit on the couch watching TV all day.
 If you’re working for someone who isn’t completely comfortable with overseeing off-site workers, see if you can structure your actual job so that it builds trust on its own.
 One easy way to do that is to deal in deliverables if you can.
 I make product videos for a living, so it’s pretty obvious whether or not I’m doing my job.

 To be clear, my employer has built a dynamite worldwide, remote-friendly work environment.
 But just to be extra transparent, I have a task list (we use Asana) that’s viewable by anyone in my company and includes the current status for each project.
 So it’s very clear what I’m working on, how long it’s taking, and how much I’m getting done.
 Whatever your job entails, see if there are additional ways you can provide transparent tracking of your projects.